ivorhoulker/local-socket/README.md

 nano pm2.config.js # or whatever file it said it created, make sure you're in the right directory.
 ```

-Set the contents as follows,:
+Set the contents as follows:

 ```
 module.exports = {